iambighead/ugoku/readme.md

 - SFTP Downloader (SFTP server to local folder, files are removed after download)
 - SFTP Uploader (local folder to SFTP server, files are removed after upload)
-- Sync to Local (mirro files from SFTP server, files are not removed)
+- Sync to Local (mirror files from SFTP server, files are not removed)
 - Sync to Server (mirror files to SFTP server, files are not removed)
 - Streamer (SFTP Server to Server transfer via Ugoku as bridge)
 - build in logger

+## Todo
+- Archiving support for downloader/uploader/streamer
+- Key login

 ## Why the name Ugoku

 Ugoku in Japanese means move.
-This app move files around, hence the name.
+This app moves files around, hence the name.
 Bonus point it has "go" in the name.

 ## License